samuel-book/stroke_outcome/intro.md

 Expected mRS distribution for LVO strokes if MT given at time of stroke onset (*t=0hr*), or if MT given at time when there effect has decayed to zero (known as the *No effect time*, at this point there are still MT-related excess deaths).
 :::

-#### Line plot showing mRS distribution estimates: Relationship between time to treatment and effect (for LVO-MT)
+### Line plot showing mRS distribution estimates: Relationship between time to treatment and effect (for LVO-MT)

-Modelling of the effect of MT after any given treatment time assumes that the log odds decay uniformly over time between stroke onset and the time to no effect (as modelled by Fransen et al. for MT).
+Here we use a line plot to show the expected mRS distribution if MT is given at any time between t=0 (left of plot) and t=NE (right of plot).
+It is assumed that the log odds decay uniformly over time between t=0 and t=NE (as modelled by Fransen et al. for MT).
 The time to no-effect treatment is taken as 8 hours for MT (Fransen et al).
 Note: the time to no effect from Fransen et al. did not incldue those patients who may be selected for late treatment based on advanced imaging.
 In this method we do not include late-presenting patients in our outcome modelling.

 The modelled decay of effects of MT are shown in {numref}`figure {number} <LVO_MT_time>`.